DuartBreedt/RadialGraph/README.md

 - The colors of the Sections are customisable (see usage)
 - Customizable section caps
 - Rudimentary graph node icon
-- A background Section track can be set for the graph
+- A background Section track can be set for the graph as a solid color or bitmap image

 #### Labels
 - Toggleable labels